- Rock

 Pearl Crystal Beat + Alesis hybrid drumset

-Behringer Xenyx 1202SFX mixer and Behringer PA cabinets
+Yamaha AG06 mixer and Behringer PA cabinets

-Roland Boss effects, rc-3 looper, distortion, oc-5 bass
+Roland Boss effects, RC-3 looper, distortion, oc-5 bass

 Alesis Midiverb 4